 World Blood Cancer Day

-On WBCD, people all over the globe show solidarity with blood cancer patients.
-DKMS launched World Blood Cancer Day in 2014 as an independent awareness day.
-Every year on the 28th of May, people all over the world join together to raise awareness of the issue of blood cancer.
+On WBCD, people from all over the world show solidarity with blood cancer patients.
+DKMS launched World Blood Cancer Day in 2014 as an independent awareness day for the issue of blood cancer.
+Every year on May 28, people from across the globe join together to raise awareness and support.

 A symbol circles the globe

 The red “&” sign, or ampersand, is the symbol of World Blood Cancer Day, signaling the fight against blood cancer and solidarity with blood cancer patients.
-The red “&” means that you & me together can defeat blood cancer.
+The red “&” means that you & I together can defeat blood cancer.
 The sign connects people – patients with their families, with friends, or with stem cell donors – and therefore stands for community and solidarity.
-On the 28th of May, the “&” sign will be on display everywhere, connecting people in their commitment to patients.
+On May 28, the “&” sign will be on display everywhere, connecting people with their commitment to patients.
 The universal call to action is: Make your mark!